Furniture - FdA

 You'll be assessed via project work, essays, individual and group design practice, and a major final project and dissertation.

 In addition to the University's standard entry requirements, you should have:

-- for entry in the 2017-18 academic year: a minimum grade C in three A levels or minimum grades BC in art and design, art history or design and technology subjects (or a minimum of 96 UCAS points from an equivalent Level 3 qualification, eg BTEC National, OCR Diploma or Advanced Diploma)
+- a minimum grade C in three A levels or minimum grades BC in art and design, art history or design and technology subjects (or a minimum of 96 UCAS points from an equivalent Level 3 qualification, eg BTEC National, OCR Diploma or Advanced Diploma)

 - English Language GCSE at grade C (grade 4 from 2017) or above (or equivalent)